memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 _Specifier cells_ like `#phandle-array-of-ref-cells` have a defined naming convention: The name is formed by removing the plural '_s_' and attaching '_-cells_' to the name of the `phandle-array` property.
 For our property _phandle-array-of-refs_, we thus end up with _phandle-array-of-ref~~s~~**-cells**_.

-If you've been browsing Zephyr's devicetree files, you may have noticed that the property `#gpio-cells` doesn't follow the specifier cell naming convention: Every rule has its exceptions, and in case you're interested in details, I'll leave you with a reference to [Zephyr's documentation on specifier cells](https://docs.zephyrproject.org/latest/build/dts/bindings-syntax.html#specifier-cell-names-cells).
+If you've been browsing Zephyr's Devicetree files, you may have noticed that the property `#gpio-cells` doesn't follow the specifier cell naming convention: Every rule has its exceptions, and in case you're interested in details, I'll leave you with a reference to [Zephyr's documentation on specifier cells](https://docs.zephyrproject.org/latest/build/dts/bindings-syntax.html#specifier-cell-names-cells).

 Before we look at a real-world example of a `phandle-array`, let's sum up `phandle` types.
 You'll find this exact list also in [Zephyr's documentation on `phandle` types](https://docs.zephyrproject.org/latest/build/dts/phandles.html), but since it is a short one, I hope it's OK to borrow it: